shakes76/PatternAnalysis-2023/recognition/VQVAE_s4580997/README.md

 With the model trained, predictions can be performed using a child class of `Predict`.
 The predict class is implemented specifically to use the prior model (GAN) to generate images using the codebook of the VQVAE.
 Usage is as follows:
 ```
 predict = Predict(vqvae, gan, dataset)
-predict.generate()
+predict.generate_vqvae()
 ```

-It is highly recommended to use the `main.py` file to execute the code as desired, with the parameters predefined in `utils.py`.
+It is highly recommended to use the `main.py` file to execute the code as desired, with the parameters predefined in `utils.py` being modified to reflect the running environment.

 ## Results
 ### Training
-Training for the VQVAE was performed for 5 epochs, and a learning rate of 0.001 on the full training set.
-The training set was not split, as the problem was generation and so added data is beneficial, and was segmented with a batch size of 32.
+Training for the VQVAE was performed for 5 epochs, with a learning rate of 0.001 on the full training set.
+The training set was not split, as the problem is a generative one and so the full dataset is beneficial.
+A batch size of 32 to prevent issues with memory limits.
 The loss function used was the embedding (quantised) loss added with mean-squared error of the output defined as the reconstruction loss.
 The loss function was plotted at each batch, this time unit was defined as an iteration denoted as batch by epoch.
-The loss over training is shown in Figure _ below.
+The loss over training is shown in Figure 3 below.

 <img src="images/results/vqvae_train_loss.png" alt="VQVAE loss" style="float: left;">
 <caption>